Will Fed meeting lead to mayhem?

 Communicating to the markets that they are concerned enough about inflation to act and maintain credibility is important as part of their price stability goals.

 Communicating that they will only go as far as necessary to ensure that inflation slows (and no further) should ensure that hopes of a long lasting economic expansion are maintained.

 This meeting is the first opportunity of the year to formally emphasise this point.
-The fate of equity indices (like the Nasdaq 100), and the dollar lies in their hands.
+The fate of equity indices (like the US100), and the dollar lies in their hands.

 Not investment advice.
 Past performance does not guarantee or predict future performance.

 A hawkish Federal Reserve has allowed the USD to strengthen, placing pressure on US30, SPX500 and US100.
 GBP/USD falls a...